motleystate/dabeplech/docs/contribution_guide/model.rst

     a tool that generates, in a semi-automatic manner the base structure for the response based on a openapi specification.

-All the models are present in the ``models`` module of the bioapi library.
+All the models are present in the ``models`` module of the dabeplech library.

 Describing your response should be pretty straightforward and is only a matter of defining the structure of it.
 Let's have a look at a simple example.